This page is generated from steering/workflows/new-skill.md. Edit the source, not this page.

 - Which kind of skill — knowledge (static references), setup-bridge (one-shot env configuration), or discovery (reads live state and emits a structured report).
 Matches the three classes in

-../../skills/steering-workflow-creator/references/tool-routing.md. - Target service and nearest service hub — EKS, RDS, Lambda, or "service-agnostic / meta."
+../../skills/steering-workflow-creator/references/tool-routing.md. - Target service and nearest service hub — EKS, ECS, or another AWS service, or "service-agnostic / meta."
 Drives later fan-out (which service hub picks up the routing, which example file under

 steering-workflow-creator/references/examples/applies).